-The Group's investments in UITFs are classified as financial assets at FVTPL (see Note 5).
+The Group's investments in unit investment trust funds (UITFs) are classified as financial assets at FVTPL (see Note 5).

 Classification of Financial Liabilities

 Financial liabilities are measured at amortized cost, except for the following:

 - financial liabilities measured at fair value through profit or loss; - financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the Group retains continuing involvement; - financial guarantee contracts; - commitments to provide a loan at a below-market interest rate; and - contingent consideration recognized by an acquirer in accordance with PFRS 3, Business Combinations.